lborowczak/Comp424-project/README.md

 # Comp424-project

-The game is a mix between guitar hero and kareoke
+The game is a mix between guitar hero and karaoke